samstephenson/samstephenson.github.io/about.md

 ![Sam Stephenson](/images/sam1.jpg)

 **I’m Sam Stephenson**, a freelance designer and student at Falmouth University.
-I study graphic design, but have long held an affinity with web and digital products.
-I have a passion for ideas-driven design: crafting experiences with empathy and respect for human behaviour.
+I study graphic design, but have long been fond of the the web and digital products.
+I have a passion for good, ideas-driven design: crafting experiences with empathy and respect for human behaviour.
 Affecting lives for the better.

 I’ll be graduating in June this year, and am seeking oppurtunities with start-ups and digital agencies in London or San Francisco.